Guided tours1h 45minFree cancellation up to 24h before

 Is it wheelchair accessible?

 Yes.
 The operator states the visit is accessible and that the monument has special wheelchair access.
-It is the accessible option we recommend among the guided tours in the comparison.
+It is the accessible option we recommend among the guided tours.

 Does it include going up the towers?

 No. Going up a tower is not part of this visit.
-If you want to go up, check the tour with tower access in the comparison.
+If you want to go up, check the tour with tower access.

 What languages is the visit in?